 States should require public agencies to ensure that the same social and medical services available to people residing in the community are also available to residents of assisted living and other residential care settings.

 During public health emergencies affecting LTSS facilities, cases and deaths should be reported publicly.
 Staff and resident data should be reported separately.
-Other best practices for demographic data categories should be followed.
+Other best practices for demographic data should be followed, including reporting data by race, ethnicity, or zip code.

-- report cases and deaths by facility to enable the public to make informed decisions regarding admissions and transfers.
+States should report cases and deaths by facility so the public may make informed decisions regarding admissions and transfers.

 Service plans and contracts for assisted living and residential care